US stocks trade lower after Democrats turn up heat on Trump

 MORE FROM FOXBUSINESS.COM

+Dow Industrial futures are down 0.2 percent, S&P 500 futures are also off by 0.2 percent and Nasdaq futures fell 0.5 percent.

-Stocks recovered somewhat after Trump said he plans to release the full transcript of a July phone call with Ukraine's president that is at the center of the impeachment discussions.
+Stocks recovered somewhat in the Tuesday session after Trump said he plans to release the full transcript of a July phone call with Ukraine's president that is at the center of the impeachment discussions.

 The S&P 500 index fell 0.8 percent, The benchmark index remains within 2 percent of its all-time high set in late July.